Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Representing rules using decision tables

-- Defining the scope of Business Functions
+- Defining Business Functions

-Beginning with Functional Decomposition
+Starting with Functional Decomposition

-- Establishing functional hierarchies
+- Identifying functional hierarchies

 - Differentiating between functions and processes